drwatson1/configuration-extensions/README.md

 }
 ```

-Note: dictionaries are not supported yet, see #2
+Note: dictionaries are not supported yet, see [Issue #2](https://github.com/drwatson1/configuration-extensions/issues/2).

 ### Customization